A Local-global principle for isogenies of composite degree: Finiteness of exceptional -invariants

 where $X_{\ell_i^{n_i}}$ is short-hand for the modular curve parameterizing the given level structure mod $\ell_i^{n_i}$, has small genus.

 To find the finite list in Theorem \ref{mainthm}, we compute the genera of the fiber products

-where $G$ is one of the groups with $n \leq 5$ in Table 1, and $H$ is one of $H_{5, \exc}$ or $H_{7, \exc}$, and $\genus(X_0(N)) = 0$ or $1$, and the levels of all factors are coprime.
-This is achieved by functions in the file \texttt{ram.py} available at \texttt{stuff.mit.edu/\~{}ivogt/isogeny}.
+where $G$ is one of the groups with $n \leq 5$ in the table in Appendix \ref{2data}, and $H$ is one of $H_{5, \exc}$ or $H_{7, \exc}$, and $\genus(X_0(N)) = 0$ or $1$, and the levels of all factors are coprime.
+This is achieved by functions in the file \texttt{verify\_Theorem\_1.py} available at \url{https://github.com/ivogt161/isogeny}.
 The results are as follows:

 \begin{itemize} \item $X_G \times_{X(1)} X_H$ has genus $>1$ for all $G$ and $H$, \item $X_G \times_{X(1)} X_0(N)$ has genus $=0,1$ if and only if $G = G_{2147}$ or $G_{2177}$ and $N = 3, 5, 9$, \item $X_H \times_{X(1)} X_0(N)$ has genus $=0,1$ if and only if $H = H_{5, \exc}$ and $N=2$. \end{itemize} From this information one can assemble the list